alexandre-lelain/nocode-nobug/src/pages/react-refs/index.md

 A DOM element:

 - implements the interface of its tag.
-For example, a `<div>` implements the interface [HTMLDivElement](https://developer.mozilla.org/en/docs/Web/API/HTMLDivElement)
+For example, like in the above screenshot, a `<div>` implements the interface [HTMLDivElement](https://developer.mozilla.org/en/docs/Web/API/HTMLDivElement)
 - implements the interface [HTMLElement](https://developer.mozilla.org/en/docs/Web/API/HTMLElement)
 - is an instance of the class [Element](https://developer.mozilla.org/en/docs/Web/API/Element)